-This allows the Edge AI on users’ doorbells and HomeCam products to continuously adapt to their changing environments.
+This allows the Edge AI on users’ Smart Video doorbell and HomeCam products to continuously adapt to changing environments.
 Thanks to the Orchestrait platform, products can become smarter while avoiding manual monitoring.

 Additionally, Orchestrait can manage hundreds to millions of cameras and is designed to accommodate applications of all sizes, making it an excellent option for detecting and managing drift on a large scale.